Causes Of Electrical Shock in Homes

 Application: Evaluating a Home Electrical System for Causes of Electric Shocks.

-Skill Level: Advanced – Best performed by a Licensed Electrician or Electrical Contractor.
+Skill Level: Advanced.
+This electrical work is best performed by a Licensed Electrical Contractor.

 Tools Required: Basic Electricians Pouch Hand Tools and Voltage Tester and amp meter or load recorder.